OjasvaManik/relayq/README.md

-# Relayq
+# RelayQ

 A multi-tenant job queue service built with Java and Spring Boot.
-Organisations submit jobs to named queues with webhook URLs — Relayq handles scheduling, delivery, retries, and observability.
+Organisations submit jobs to named queues with webhook URLs — RelayQ handles scheduling, delivery, retries, and observability.

 ---